From Backpacks to Briefcases…

 Women in Business (WIB) is an undergraduate student organization affiliated with The University of Iowa’s Henry B. Tippie College of Business.
 All majors and grades are accepted and encouraged to apply.
 Applications can be found under the membership>forms tab and can be turned in at the Undergraduate Programs Office in the John Pappajohn Business Building (PBB) along with the money for your dues (unless you choose the U-bill option).
 Otherwise, turn in your membership form at one of our meetings which occur every other Wednesday at 8:00pm in W401 PBB.
-For Fall 2015 membership, we will accept membership forms until October 2nd.
+For Spring 2016 membership, we will accept Membership Forms and Dues Forms until February 23rd.

 WIB MISSION STATEMENT